 It offers order and rationality through a simple set of tools: grids to control space, alignments to create unity, and sans serif type to provide clarity.
 The aim is a functional, emotionally neutral, communication.

-In Martin Bassett’s designs above, notice how the grid of horizontal panels locks the space, giving clearly defined areas for text.
+In the four Martin Bassett designs above notice how the grid of horizontal panels locks the space, giving clearly defined areas for text.
 These panels have the flavour of Hard Edge painting which was then a current trend and appeared on Pelican covers elsewhere.

 The alignments provide a tautness to the layouts: notice on Venereal Diseases how the circle, author, title and Pelican brand all align vertically and give the layout a feeling of orderliness.
-Graphic design in the Swiss style is not “artistic”.
-The aim is always an “engineered” design.
+Graphic design in the Swiss style was not meant to be “artistic”, the aim was an “engineered” design.